Napa families consider sacrificing health care to stay in America

 If approved, the government would take into account immigrants receiving housing assistance, non-emergency Medicaid benefits, Medicaid benefits for certain low-income patients who need prescription drugs, and Supplemental Nutrition Assistance Program, formerly known as food stamps.
 Most immigrants who use such services for at least nine months within a three-year period would be considered a “public charge.”

-The U.S. Department of Homeland Security, which proposed the rule change, claims the policy will give the government a more comprehensive set of tools to decide whether immigrants will be self-sufficient.
+The U.S. Department of Homeland Security, which proposed the rule change, says the policy will give the government a more comprehensive set of tools to decide whether immigrants will be self-sufficient.

 An estimated 875,000 to 2 million children of noncitizen parents could lose Medicaid coverage if the policy change caused 15 to 35 percent of those patients to disenroll, Kaiser Family Foundation researchers found.